 Once you get through to them, depending on the circumstances of your dispute, they may ask you to provide supplementary evidence to support it.
 At that stage, in line with the Discover Card dispute rules, they will make one of three judgments.

 First, your chargeback could be approved as they debit the merchant for the amount of the transaction and return your money to you.
 Or they may conclude that your case does not qualify for a refund.
 If that happens, it is very difficult to get them to reopen the case, much less rule in your favour.
 Therefore, particularly if your case is relatively complex, an expert consultation may be the best way to start off.

 Between the two extremes, Discover may opt for a middle path, in which they provisionally credit your account while requesting evidence from the merchant that the transaction was valid.
 Once they have seen both sides of the matter, Discover will make a decision that only rarely can be overruled.

 Every card network categorises payment disputes according to various types and assign a reason code to each one.
 Discover is no different, and like the others, its reason codes follow a unique format shared with no one else.
 The Discover Card chargeback code format is a pair of letters, occasionally followed by one or two digits.
 As opposed to Visa and Mastercard which use four main chargeback categories, Discover (and American Express) use five.
 Nevertheless, almost all consumer payment disputes will fall into one of just two: fraud and cardholder dispute.

 One major difference in how Discover disputes transactions, as compared with other card networks, has to do with timeframes.
-Whereas other issuers have strict deadlines, Discover simply recommends that all disputes be raised within 120 days of the transaction but may approve a chargeback even after that.
+Whereas other issuers have strict chargeback time limits, Discover simply recommends that all disputes be raised within 120 days of the transaction but may approve a chargeback even after that.